Technology

 Last Updated:

-Asimov has launched data collection with lightweight headband hardware, a mobile recording app, and global partnerships with businesses.
-Actively hiring Data Collection Specialists worldwide at $5-30/hr.
-Per their YC launch, they are already supplying data to major robotics players.
+Lightweight headband hardware, mobile recording app, and global partnerships with businesses.
+Hiring Data Collection Specialists worldwide at $5-30/hr.
+Already supplying data to major robotics players.
 Partners can cover worker salaries by having employees wear collection kits during normal work.

 Workers wear lightweight headbands while doing their normal jobs, and the video gets turned into 3D movement recipes that teach robots how to fold towels, wash dishes, and navigate cluttered rooms.